You need to enable JavaScript to run this app.

 March:

 Early Signs of Spring.
-By early spring, the weather in greece in march becomes more comfortable for sightseeing, especially in Athens, Delphi, and the Peloponnese.
-Wildflowers begin to bloom, and the landscape turns green after winter rains.
+By early spring, weather in Greece in march becomes more comfortable for sightseeing, especially in Athens, Delphi, and the Peloponnese.
+Temperatures rising gradually bring average temperatures of 12–15°C (54–59°F).
+Wildflowers begin to bloom, the landscape turns green after wet winters, and sunny days become more frequent.
+March is a great time for cultural exploration with very little rainfall compared to January and February.

 April:

 Ideal for Cultural Exploration.
-The weather in greece in april brings warmer days without the intensity of summer heat.
-This is an excellent month for touring historical sites, countryside drives, and early island hopping before peak season begins.
+Weather in Greece in April brings warm temperatures without the intensity of summer heat — average temperatures reach around 15–17°C (59–63°F) across the greek mainland and islands.
+This is an excellent time to visit greece for touring historical sites, countryside drives, and early island hopping before the tourist season begins.
+Late spring conditions make april one of the best time to visit for first-time travelers seeking pleasant weather and smaller crowds.

 May–June: